Site avatar

 About

-• LLMs and mental health
+- risks and harms for mental health

 I have completed my PhD in psychology at Cardiff University, UK, supervised by Dr Michael Lewis, researching the neurocognitive mechanisms underlying the uncanny valley phenomenon.